 Plant profile pages

-Comprehensive information—gathered in one location—for each of the ~4,700 vascular plant in the state!
+Comprehensive information—gathered in one location—for each of the ~4,750 vascular plants in the state!

 Begin typing a plant scientific or common name in the search box in the header or on the home page to access a dropdown list of all the vascular plants addressed in the website.

 Select a name, then click/tap to open that plant’s profile page.

 Here you’ll find photos, a detailed description, distribution map, nomenclature, and its native/naturalized status.

 Clicking on the map or an image opens to details about that selection.

 - The plant name featured reflects the scientific name accepted in the OregonFlora taxonomic thesaurus.
 For example, if you entered “Mahonia nervosa” in the search box, the page returned is titled “Berberis nervosa.”
 Synonyms, along with common names, are listed under the “Context” section in the page’s right column.

 - Click or tap on the green up/down arrows to view all the RELATED taxa in the next higher or lower taxonomic grouping.